roccotripaldi/lyrics-block/readme.txt

 1. Add Lyrics to your post by clicking the '+' icon and selecting "Lyrics", or by typing "/lyrics" in the editor window.
 1. You can specify a title and artist for your lyrics, and you can chose to hide the title.
 1. You can specify an external link for your lyrics.
-1. Each lyrics can have multiple segments.
+1. Each lyrics can have multiple sections.
-1. You can specify if a segment has a title, and if the segment repeats.
+1. You can specify if a section has a title, and if the section repeats.
 1. Press publish!

 == Screenshots ==